Our 2018 Programme

 "If Music Be the Food of Love" - An Evening of Poetry and Song

-Some of our best local singers and performers present this delightful evening.
-Chloe Willson-Thomas (soprano and the vicar of Brixworth) joins Gwion Thomas (baritone), and singer/songwriter Juliet Lawson.
-Kay Soteriou and David Saint perform extracts from Shakespeare's works to celebrate his birthday, which falls during the week of the festival.
-The John Clare Wind Quintet will perform the winning piece from the Festival's International Competition for Women Composers, as well as new works by Vivienne Olive and Stuart Cooper.
+Some of our best local singers and musicians present this delightful evening which includes performances by Chloe Willson-Thomas (soprano and the Rector of Brixworth), Gwion Thomas (baritone and singer/songwriter), Juliet Lawson, who will sing three new songs by Stuart Cooper.
+Kay Soteriou and David Saint provide extracts from Shakespeare's works to celebrate his birthday, which falls during the week of the festival.
+The John Clare Wind Quintet will perform the winning piece from the Festival's International Competition for Women Composers, as well a new work by Vivienne Olive.
 Pianist Oksana King.
+For more details click here.

 Friday 27th April